Swahili Coastal Villa with Stunning Sea Views and 200m Beach Front

 Cooker, hob, fridge/freezer, store cupboard.
-Four permanent staff take care of the house and guests.
-The staff comprise a cook, house servant, gardener and night watchman.
+Five permanent staff take care of the house and guests.
+The staff comprise a cook, house servant, pool attendant, gardener and night watchman.

 Sitting room with cushioned chairs, Swahili carved coffee table and writing bureau, with HiFi, books, board games.
 Room backs on to a Swahili courtyard.
 The Majlis - very spacious covered verandah overlooking coastal forest between house and beach.

 Dining room - Swahili carved large dining table seating 8 pax on Swahili carved chairs.
 Carved dresser for crockery.
 Lovely views through the arches and across the lawn to the ocean.

 Towels and linen are included.
 The property is taken care of by five members of staff employed permanently to clean, cook, garden and take care of guests.

 Unfortunately Samawati is not suitable for people using wheelchairs, as all the bedrooms are upstairs.

 Samawati is situated on 9 acres of lush coastal vegetation with indigenous trees which include coconut palms, doum palms, tamarind trees, mango trees and a baobab.
 Patios with Swahili seats and sunbeds give way to sweeping lawns.
 We have a large free form infinity edge pool with a tinkling waterfall into the shallow end.
 Four sunbeds for relaxing under the tree that hangs over the deep end of the pool.

 Important notes on accommodation